sbechara/introduction_to_engineering/Chapter16/Chapter_16.md

 > Discussion 16.1: How do you feel about presentation anxiety?

 > How do you personally feel about presenting in front of your class?
-Does it feel you with dread or do you look forward to it?
+Does it fill you with dread or do you look forward to it?
 Do you have any tips or tricks you would like to share with your classmates that you do to alleviate anxiety?
 This is an open discussion so you will be able to see each others responses and see who said what.

 ## What Your Presentation Should Entail